• Skip to primary navigation

 Heat Sink (Optional):

-If want more power then connect heat sink to transistor T1 it help to remove heat better.
+Also, if we want more power then connect heat sink to transistor T1, it will help to remove heat better.

 Transistor Choice: